 The surgical approach involves the surgeon’s decision to make one incision or two incisions and to approach the surgery from the posterior (back), anterior (front side), or lateral (flank side).
 These options differ and can affect the level of invasiveness and recovery time.
-Dr. Keenen makes these choices based on the type and location of your specific problem.
+Dr. Keenen, recognized as one of the best spine surgeons in Portland, makes these choices based on the type and location of your specific problem.

 Before and After Surgery